clojuredocs/guides/articles/ecosystem/generating_documentation.md

 If you'd like to generate nice-looking html API docs for your library, use [codox](https://github.com/weavejester/codox).
 Usage instructions are in the codox readme.
-Running codox (it's a lein plug-in and is run via `lein doc` in your project) will create a "doc" subdirectory containing the resulting html.
+Running codox (it's a lein plug-in and is run via `lein codox` in your project) will create a "doc" subdirectory containing the resulting html.